Movement-DAO/move-docs/docs/dao/legal/definitions.md

 **"Redemption Rate", "Redemption Curve", or "Bonding Curve"** refers to a bonding curve along which Juicebox Protocol calculates redemption from a Treasury.
 The Redemption Rate can be configured by a Project Owner each funding cycle.
 A rate of 100% suggests a linear proportion, meaning X% of treasury overflow can be reclaimed by redeeming X% of the token supply.

-**"Representative"** means a member, manager, officer, director, partner, employee, or agent.
+**"Representative"** means a Member, manager, officer, director, partner, employee, or agent.

 **"Reserved Rate" or "Reserved Tokens"** refers to the percentage of newly minted tokens that a project wishes to withhold for custom distributions.
 The Project Owner can pre-program a list of addresses, other Projects, and contracts that adhere to [`IJBSplitAllocator`](https://info.juicebox.money/dev/api/interfaces/ijbsplitallocator) to split reserved tokens between.